LUX Selection panel

 Observer, CEO and Director of the European Film Academy

-Since 2021, Dutch-born Matthijs Wouter Knol is the CEO and Director of the European Film Academy.
-He is responsible for the executive management, vision and all related programming of current and future activities of the Academy, including brand new audience development and film education projects which are all linked to the annual Month of European Film and European Film Awards.
+Dutch-born Matthijs Wouter Knol has been the CEO and Director of the European Film Academy since 2021.
+He is responsible for the executive management, vision and all related programming of current and future activities of the Academy, including brand new audience development and film education projects which are all linked to the annual Month of European Film and the European Film Awards.

 Maria Silvia Gatta